jerry133/stm32h7-env-monitor/README.md

-# STM32H7 Dual-Core-Based Environmental Monitoring System
+# STM32H7 Dual-Core Environmental Monitoring System

 A high-performance environment monitoring system based on the **STM32H755ZI-Q** (Cortex-M7 + Cortex-M4).
 This project demonstrates an **Asymmetric Multi-Processing (AMP)** architecture to decouple sensor data acquisition from graphical user interface (GUI) rendering.

-## ystem Architecture
+## System Architecture

 This project leverages the dual-core capability of the STM32H7 series: